Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 ''Now you know the threats faced by me, my family and Sarith.
 People of Kerala need to realise that anyone can be killed or abducted in broad daylight here,'' she added.

-Subsequently, it was reported that State Vigilance officials had picked up Sarith, also an accused in the gold-smuggling case, in connection with another case against him regarding the Life Mission project.
+Subsequently, it emerged that State Vigilance officials had picked up Sarith in connection with another case against him regarding the Life Mission project.

 They did not even disclose who they were when they hauled me away, he alleged.

-At the vigilance office he was repeatedly asked only one question -- on whose instructions had Suresh made the allegations -- and nothing was asked regarding the Life Mission case, he told reporters.
+At the vigilance office he was repeatedly asked only one question -- on whose instructions had Suresh made the allegations -- and nothing was asked regarding the Life Mission case, he claimed.

-Sarith also told reporters that he received no prior notice before he was picked up and only today he was given a notice to appear on June 16 and that his phone has been seized.
+Sarith said he received no prior notice before he was picked up and only today he was given a notice to appear on June 16 and that his phone has been seized.

-Suresh, while speaking to reporters, also questioned how Sarith could be picked up in the case without giving any prior notice and added that she was not scared of anyone.
+Suresh, while speaking to reporters, also questioned how Sarith could be picked up in the case without being given any prior notice and added that she was not scared of anyone.

-In the morning, she had told mediapersons that she only disclosed before the court -- in her statement under section 164 of Criminal Procedure Code -- the other people allegedly involved in the smuggling cases and their ''degrees of involvement''.
+Earlier in the day, she told mediapersons that she only disclosed before the court -- in her statement under section 164 of Criminal Procedure Code -- the other people allegedly involved in the smuggling cases and their ''degrees of involvement''.

 Suresh said she gave the 164 statement as there were threats to her life and if something happened to her or her family members, she may not have the courage to come forward and speak about the case.